clone95/Projection-Binary-Tree/README.md

 # Projection-Binary-Tree
 A binary tree based application to simulate stock prices variations

-Economist friend of mine asked me for a tree to show the growth or the decrease of a certain stock.
+An economist friend of mine asked me for a tree to show the growth or the decrease of a certain stock.
 You can set:

 - stock initial value